xcore/sc_usb_device/module_usb_device/doc_design_guide/hw.rst

 Custom Class USB Device Demo
 ++++++++++++++++++++++++++++

-This application demonstrates how to write a Custom Class USB Device and using bulk transfers.
+This application demonstrates how to write a Custom Class USB Device using bulk transfers.
-It provides both the xCORE application and the host drivers.
+It provides both the xCORE application, host application and Windows drivers (drivers not required on MacOSX and Linux).

     * Package: Custom Class USB Device Demo
     * Application: app_custom_bulk_demo